 The soft drinks market was evaluated at US$39.82 billion in the year 2018.
 Soft drinks were introduced in the market in substitution in order to change the hard-drinking habits of the early Americans.
 In addition, the growing requirements of the current consumers have led to the manufacturing of new types of soft drinks which include low-calorie, caffeine-free and soft drinks containing natural ingredients.
-Hence this has led to an increase in the popularity of soft drinks and would help in fuelling the market growth in the coming years.
-Furthermore, the growing population and the increased ability of consumers towards access to numerous products due to the expansion in the distribution channel is further expected to drive the market during the forecast period.
-Rising health concerns regarding excess intake of these drinks are expected as a restraining factor which may hinder the demand during the next five years.
+Hence this has led to an increase in the popularity of soft drinks and would help fuel the market growth in the coming years.
+Furthermore, the growing population and the increased ability of consumers access to numerous products due to the expansion in the distribution channel are further expected to drive the market during the forecast period.
+Rising health concerns regarding excess intake of these drinks are expected as a restraining factor that may hinder the demand during the next five years.

 Expansion of distribution channels.